TheLoneRider

 9. can enter his body and other people's bodies at will

-10. awareness of one's karma, knowledge of past, present and future, clairvoyance ability
+11. awareness of one's karma, clairvoyance ability

 13. seeing God in everything (not a concept but the actual seeing) occurs.
 Sensitivity to all, compassion for all and love for all